12 Illustration Styles Every Illustrator Should Know

 A lot of fantasy illustrations are dark and action-packed.
 Take Bayard Wu as an example - a professional illustrator and concept artist working in the gaming industry.
 His Orc Girls illustration below is a beautiful example of the types of creatures, detail, action, and story prevalent in this art style.

 On the other hand, this digital artwork by Gosia Kmiec is much lighter yet equally strange.
 It’s a beautiful example of the types of imaginative creatures you’ll find in fantasy art.

-Professional illustrator for Marvel Comics Mark Brooks highlighted the importance of storytelling:
+A professional illustrator for Marvel Comics, Mark Brooks, highlighted the importance of storytelling:

 Traditional comic books have inspired a ton of contemporary illustrators in style, story, and character creation.
 By considering the layout structure of comic stories, illustrators have to imagine the story panel by panel, which gives way to a particular type of creative thinking that's a good challenge for any designer to try!

 Graphic novels are another type of illustration that's similar to the comic book style.
 Exploring the myriad of fantastic graphic novels out there might be a good idea for any illustrator interested in comic book styles.

 One of the most famous graphic novels is The Sandman, written by Neil Gaiman and illustrated by multiple artists is a fantasy horror story.
 Its dark themes are beautifully manifested in equally dark illustrations.
 Aligning visual representation to the mood and themes of the story is the most critical aspect of illustrating comic books and graphic novels.

 Fashion designers use sketching as a tool for communicating their ideas.
 This style of illustration emerged from the need for quick sketches and to highlight how clothes will look on models.